canonical/netplan/doc/netplan.md

      ``up-delay`` (scalar)
      :    Specify the delay before enabling a link once the link is physically up.
 The default value is ``0``.
 This maps to the UpDelaySec= property for the networkd renderer.
+This option is only valid for the miimon link monitor.
 If no time suffix is specified, the value will be interpreted as milliseconds.

      ``down-delay`` (scalar)
      :    Specify the delay before disabling a link once the link has been lost.
 The default value is ``0``.
 This maps to the DownDelaySec= property for the networkd renderer.
+This option is only valid for the miimon link monitor.
 If no time suffix is specified, the value will be interpreted as milliseconds.

      ``fail-over-mac-policy`` (scalar)
      :    Set whether to set all slaves to the same MAC address when adding